CultivateHQ/cultivateHQ.com/source/posts/2016-08-17-using-ecto-2-without-phoenix-but-with-tests.md

 To be fair, most of the information is in [this Hex Docs](https://hexdocs.pm/ecto/Ecto.html) page, but I believe there is some value in presenting a worked example that includes `ExUnit` tests.
 This will also serve as the basis for a subsequent post on testing database interactions taking place in OTP processes.

+The example code is also in [this](https://github.com/CultivateHQ/ecto_todos) repository.

 ## Setting Up

 Let's create our example, supervised, application; something to hold a _to do list_.